 Initially, they focus on onboarding the 650,000 Irish citizens who have a MyGovID (eID) – equivalent to the Danish NemID.
 The Irish citizens can choose whether or not they want to use MyGovID.
 This is different from Denmark, where the use of NemID and digital post is decided by law.

 The solution delivered to Ireland supports the common European standards like eDelivery and eIDAS.
 This makes it easier for both citizens, companies and public authorities to exchange data across borders.

 - In the Nordic countries, we take for granted that all citizens have an electronic ID.
 This is far from the reality in the rest of the world.
 Therefore, our international platform is built to support countries in their specific ways of digitization.
-As a result of that, we’ve developed alternative login mechanisms, of which we can use to identify users, who doesn’t have an electronic ID, he says.
+As a result of that, we’ve developed alternative login mechanisms, which we can use to identify users, who don’t have an electronic ID, he says.